Licensed Clinical Social Worker, Individual Psychotherapy Specialist

-Marriage and Family Therapist, Child & Family Therapy Expert
+Licensed Marriage and Family Therapist, Couples Therapy and Relationship Expert

 Melissa holds a Master's degree from the University of Connecticut.
 Melissa’s past clinical work includes working with adolescents, young adults, couples, and families throughout various life stages and transitions.
 She has experience in evidence-based models including Dialectical Behavioral Therapy (DBT), Trauma Focused-Cognitive Behavioral Therapy, as well as play therapy.
 Melissa works from an attachment-based lens of therapy, based on the belief that relationships individuals have with themselves and others in their lives can greatly shape who they are.
 Melissa employs several therapeutic techniques with clients to develop a deeper understanding of themselves and the world around them.
 Her approach to therapy is to create an atmosphere for her clients to feel at ease when exploring these new revelations and emotions, while helping clients to build the skills that are needed to make the changes in their lives.
 In addition to working with individuals, couples, and families, Melissa also holds interests in working with LGBTQ individuals and couples, and adoptive and foster youth.

 Founder, Practice Director